opensesame-dii/tremor_analysis_python/README.md

 # Tremor Analysis

 ## About this
-We provide two programs, app.py and multiple.py. app.py works on one file or pair of files, while multiple.py works on all files you want to examine at once and exports the results.
+We provide two programs, app.py and multiple.py. app.py works on one file or pair of files and can be operated interactively, while multiple.py works on all files you want to examine at once and exports the results.
 The following is mainly an explanation of app.py, so if you are using multiple.py, please refer to [README.md in the multiple_analysis directory](./multiple_analysis/README.md) after you are done with `conda activation`.

 ## How to use